GeneMAP-Research/genemapimputationservice/README.md

 There are two config files for reference sequences/panels: reference-hg19.config and reference-hg38.config

 The files are located in the configs directory.
-Edite them accordingly to point the workflow to the appropriate reference sequence/panels location
+Edit them accordingly to point the workflow to the appropriate reference sequence/panels location

 For instance, for reference-hg19.config
 ```
 params {
     panel_dir = ''			// directory where imputation reference panels are stored or will be stored
-    ref_dir = ''			// directory container fasta reference sequence
+    ref_dir = ''			// directory containing fasta reference sequence
     fastaRef = ''			// name of the fasta reference sequence
     buildVersion = 'hg19'		// DO NOT EDIT THIS LINE!!!
 }